-- Begin the interview with orienting information such as the purpose of the interview and what you would like to accomplish. - Offer a few words of reassurance. - Relax and be yourself.
-Your degree of calmness is quickly sensed, just as any anxiety will be sensed. - Acknowledge the person's feelings.
+- Keep the interview area quiet and as free as possible from environmental distractions such as a TV or open windows with traffic noise. - Begin the interview with orienting information such as the purpose of the interview and what you would like to accomplish. - Offer a few words of reassurance. - Relax and be yourself.
+Your degree of calmness is quickly sensed, just as any anxiety on your part will be sensed. - Acknowledge the person's feelings.
 It shows your concern and that you are trying to understand his or her point of view. - Speak slowly and in a soothing tone, without infantilizing the individual. - Give the person with dementia ample time to respond.
-The importance of patience cannot be overstated. - Repeat questions as needed, using simple and concrete words. - Remember that what has been asked may take longer to be understood. - Give simple directions, one step at a time.
+The importance of patience cannot be overstated. - Repeat questions as needed, using simple and concrete words. - Remember that what has been asked may take longer to be understood.

+• Give simple directions, one step at a time.